Am I loving it?

 My peace is inextricably tied to my ability to love what is.

-But loving what is is not the coincidence it seems to be.
+But loving what is is not the coincidence I thought it was.
 While I may sometimes come in contact with something and find that I love it, it’s not because of something outside me.
 It’s the result of what I’m thinking and believing.
 It’s the result of my orientation to the world, my attention, my interpretation of events and the meaning I assign to that interpretation.
 When something wanders into my life that happens to align with me in all of those ways, I get the lightning bolt: “I love it!”

 But, not being fully aware of how that recognition of love came together (through a confluence of internal, subjective factors), I believe, mistakenly, that love is something that arrives from outside me rather than something I do from the inside.
 I believe that the object of my love is somehow objectively lovable, when the truth is, my love for it has everything - EVERYTHING - to do with ME